eartvit/xraylab-demo/README.md

 * application information which should be the listener application (the groupping will be visible on the Topology view): pneumonia-kafka-lstnr
 * name of the source (e.g., kafka-source-xraylab)
 ![kafka-read-event-3](docs/kafka-read-event-3.png)

+Alternatively, the event may be created using a yaml file
 ![kafka-read-event-4](docs/kafka-read-event-4.png)

 Now, all that remains is to trigger some image uploads to the S3 bucket `ml-pneumonia`.
 To do that, we need to change the value of SECONDS_WAIT of the xray-image-uploader DeploymentConfig.